CHTC/chtc-website-source/_uw-research-computing/htc-interactive-gpu-jobs.md

 ## Availablility
 ### Shared GPUs

-Interactive jobs on CHTC's shared GPU machines are limited to the following resources:
+We have *dedicated* slots for interactive jobs on CHTC's shared GPU machines:

 | Number of slots | GPU model | Number of GPUs per slot | GPU Memory |
 | --- | --- | --- |
 | 4 | NVIDIA GeForce RTX 2080 Ti | 1 | 10.6 GB |
 | 1 | NVIDIA A100 | 1 | 39.5 GB |

+The slots in the table above *only* run interactive GPU jobs.
+Interactive GPU jobs can still run on other slots on shared GPU machines, depending on availability upon submission.

-**Interactive GPU jobs have a maximum runtime of 4 hours.**
+**All interactive GPU jobs have a maximum runtime of 4 hours and are limited to 1 GPU.** Interactive multi-GPU jobs are not permitted on CHTC's shared GPU machines.

-Users will **only** be able to run `condor_ssh_to_job` on interactive GPU jobs.
-This function is disabled for noninteractive GPU jobs.
+You will not be able to run `condor_ssh_to_job` on noninteractive GPU jobs.

 ### Researcher-owned GPUs

-Users with access to researcher-owned GPU machines may submit interactive jobs within those machines' resource limits.
+If you have access to researcher-owned GPU machines, you may submit interactive jobs within those machines' resource limits. `condor_ssh_to_job` is permitted on these machines.

 ## Submit an interactive GPU job